granludo/safeaieducation/index.md

 ## Preamble

-In the rapidly evolving landscape of education, Artificial Intelligence (AI) holds great promise to enhance learning experiences, streamline administrative tasks, and support both students and educators.
-However, with these advancements come significant responsibilities.
+In the rapidly evolving landscape of education, Artificial Intelligence (AI) offers great prospects for improving learning experiences, streamline administrative tasks, and support both students and educators.
+However, with these advances come significant responsibilities.

 The Safe AI in Education Manifesto establishes the foundational principles that ensure AI is deployed in educational settings in a manner that is ethical, secure, and aligned with the core objectives of education.